dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 This ability to split login steps between different plugins may make the process seem complicated; however, it is also very powerful and allows dCache to work with many different authentication schemes.

-Hier **requisite**  means failling plugin finishes the phase with failure.
-And the last one **required** failling plugin fails the phase but remaining plugins are still running.

 ### TOKENS WLCG